sobamchan/sobamchan.github.io/_posts/2023-01-11-pip-installable-lib-poetry.md

 ---
-title: Publish a pip installable python package with Poetry
+title: Publish a pip installable python package with Poetry and Click
 updated: 2023-01-11
 ---